abdulxhadi7/abdulxhadi7/README.md

-# 💫 About Me: Software Developer mainly working on frontend
+# 💫 Software Developer mainly working on frontend
 🔭 I’m currently working as a freelancer<br>👯 Open for collaborations<br>🤝 Open for opportunities <br>🌱 Curious for learning new things <br>💬 About me<br>